dnsmichi/dnsmichi/README.md

 I'm a [Senior Developer Evangelist at GitLab](https://about.gitlab.com/company/team/#dnsmichi).
 My Focus is DevSecOps, Observability, eBPF, AI 🦊

-Everything I learn on my journey is shared in blog posts, talks, workshops, live streams, newsletters, public issues and social media.
-I'm one of the founders of the [#EveryoneCanContribute cafe](https://everyonecancontribute.com/), a social tech coffee chat to learn together 💡
+Everything I learn on my journey is shared in blog posts, talks, workshops, live streams, public issues, social media, newsletters. 🌐

 > Tip: [Add your own user profile README](https://docs.gitlab.com/ee/user/profile/#user-profile-readme) 💥 [Edit this page](https://gitlab.com/dnsmichi/dnsmichi/-/blob/main/README.md) 🌱

 ## 🤗 Collaboration Requests

-Want me to speak, moderate, create content, join a meetup, engage in a Twitter space, etc.?
+Want me to speak, moderate, create content, join a meetup, engage in a podcast, etc.?

 - Wider community: Please follow the [steps on my personal website](https://dnsmichi.at/portfolio/) to reach out.
 Please include as a much context as possible to understand the request, avoiding back-and-fourth.
-- GitLab team members: Please follow the [Developer Evangelist request template](https://about.gitlab.com/handbook/marketing/community-relations/developer-evangelism/#-quicklinks) and create an issue.
+- GitLab team members: Please follow the [Developer Evangelist request template](https://about.gitlab.com/handbook/marketing/developer-relations/developer-evangelism/#-quicklinks) and create an issue.
 My team will be in touch soon.

 ## 💡 Let's learn together

 - https://opsindev.news - Newsletter: From Dev to Ops to DevOps, day-2-ops and challenges in cloud-native Observability eBPF Chaos - learn together with dnsmichi
+    - Learning eBPF and AI series
 - [#EveryoneCanContribute cafe meetup](https://www.meetup.com/everyonecancontribute-cafe/): Technology is moving fast in cloud-native and DevOps.
 Join our group to discuss the latest technology, share what you have learned, and make new friends.
 - https://o11y.love - Observability learning platform: Learn Observability - tools, resources, newsletters, workshops, and much more.
 Everyone can contribute!